 Not all people who ever use benzodiazepines become dependent.
-But it is very easy to become dependent on benzodiazepines and it can happen within two to four weeks of daily/regular use.
+But it is very easy to become dependent on benzodiazepines and it can happen within two to four weeks.

 PREGNANCY AND BREASTFEEDING

 Benzodiazepines taken during pregnancy cross the cord to the unborn baby.
 High doses can cause the baby to be born with poor muscle tone, poor feeding ability, breathing problems, drowsiness and low body temperature.